 [heavy sigh]

-When the truth impacts us both – I choose me
+When the truth impacts us both โ I choose me

+Many times, tiptoeing has caused me to derail my value and own self-worth.
 Right before I left my previous job to start my own business, an unexpected event occurred between me and another co-worker.
-It was said through higher authority that this person had a difficult time receiving constructive criticism.
+It was said through higher authority that this person had a difficult time receiving constructive criticism, and that she needed to be approached and corrected more gently.

 Just because I’m honest, doesn’t mean I’m not empathetic